Structure Formation and Microlensing with Axion Miniclusters: The Axion Relic Density

 The following section uses known results concerning the axion relic density to find the range of axion masses where the minicluster scenario is possible.
 We reproduce and extend the treatment of the relic density in Ref.~\cite{2017JHEP...02..046H}, giving more details on the computation.

 In the minicluster scenario the breaking of the PQ symmetry giving rise to axions must occur after any period of cosmic inflation (or indeed any other smoothing mechanism for the initial conditions).
+The axion relic density is produced by the coherent oscillations of the highly inhomogeneous classical axion condensate in a thermal background.
+In principle, the calculation of the relic density involves two computationally challenging pieces: the thermal evolution of the axion mass in finite temperature quantum field theory, and the classical evolution of the inhomogeneous condensate.
+We do not perform such calculations here, and in the literature results are only generally available for the QCD axion.
+However, both of these complexities can be parameterised into a much simpler computation, allowing to treat the more general ALP models, and account for uncertainties in the numerical results in the literature.

-There are two sources of axion relic density in such a case: production of cold axion particles via the decay of topological defects, and vacuum misalignment production from the cold axion condensate.
-The perturbations in both populations are $\mathcal{O}(1)$ on scales when the PQ symmetry is broken, and the Kibble mechanism preserves the smoothness scale until the later epoch when axion oscillations begin and the topological defects decay.
-Thus both populations could potentially collapse into miniclusters.
+In order to avoid having to compute the inhomogeneous field evolution, we make the standard assumption that there are two sources of axion relic density: production of cold axion particles via the decay of topological defects, and vacuum misalignment production from the homogeneous axion condensate.
+This separation of axion populations is in fact artificial, the entire relic density being contained in coherent oscillations of the same classical field.
+It is a useful terminology, since the inhomogeneous calculation has the same parametric scaling as the homogeneous calculation, allowing a single ``fudge factor'' to be introduced and the parameter space can then be explored in the much simpler homogeneous case.

+In order to account for the finite temperature effects, we parameterise the mass evolution as a power law.
+The power law index can be computed either using an instanton model, or a lattice computation, and depends on the particle content (which is of course fixed only in the case of QCD).

 Of the total axion relic density, some fraction $f_{\rm MC}$ ends up bound in miniclusters.
 In principle this fraction can be determined by proper simulation of PQ symmetry breaking and axion production including the effects of gravity up to matter-radiation equality.
 Instead, we take $f_{\rm MC}$ as a phenomenological free parameter to be constrained by the data, and so our constraints on $f_{\rm MC}$ can be used to constrain models of PQ symmetry breaking.